ZinnurovArtur/safe-analytics-query-service-assessment/README.md

 ## Safe Analytics Query Service

-You are building a lightweight analytics service that allows users to query aggregate information from datasets in a safe and reproducible way.
+A lightweight analytics service that allows users to query aggregate information from datasets in a safe and reproducible way.

 The service should: